niebert/HuginSample/README.md

 * You will see that the generated image is generated up-side-down.
 You can easily fix that by rotation of the output with you image editing software (e.g. [GIMP](https://www.gimp.org/downloads/))

 ## Spherical (equirectangular) Images for AFrame
-If you want to play around with equirectangular images and view them in Aframe check the [MediaWiki Commons Images]().
+If you want to play around with equirectangular images and view them in Aframe check the [MediaWiki Commons Images of equirectangular projections](https://commons.wikimedia.org/wiki/Category:Equirectangular_projection).
 Please cite the authors when you used the images.

 ## Fixing the Panorama
 ### Fixing the Gimp Output for AFrame 360 Degree Panorama